WallarooLabs/blog.wallaroolabs.com/content/post/python-api.md

 words that start with different letters.
 For example "acorn" and "among" would go to the "a" partition, while "bacon" would go to the "b" partition.

+### Wallaroo's Core Abstractions

+In order to understand the Python API, it is important to understand Wallaroo's core abstractions:
+* State -- Accumulated result of data stored over the course of time.
+* Computation -- Code that transforms an input of some type In to an output of some type Out (or optionally None if the input should be filtered out).
+* State Computation -- Code that takes an input type In and a state object of some type State, operates on that input and state (possibly making state updates), and optionally producing an output of some type Out.
+* Source -- Input point for data from external systems into an application.
+* Sink -- Output point from an application to external systems.
+* Decoder -- Code that transforms a stream of bytes from an external system into a series of application input types.
+* Encoder -- Code that transforms an application output type into bytes for sending to an external system.
+* Pipeline -- A sequence of computations and/or state computations originating from a source and optionally terminating in a sink.
+* Application -- A collection of pipelines.

+These abstractions will be described more later.

 ### Application Setup